IanTranPersonal/TechnicalTask/README.md

 1. The app fetches race data from the API using the `NetworkService`
 2. Data is transformed and processed in the ViewModels
-3. SwiftUI views observe the ViewModels for changes
+3. Views observe the ViewModels for changes
 4. Users can filter races based on category